freshollie/hqhero/README.md

 for a quiz prediction robot.

 ## Technicals
-HQhero uses WebSockets to transmit the information quickly, easily, and efficiently.
+HQhero uses Websockets to transmit the information quickly, easily, and efficiently.

 Requires a quiz processor to transmit answer predictions and other information about the game to the backend.
 The processor sends events